bologer/anycomment.io/readme.txt

 * Added original comments wrapper.
 Should help themes align comments properly, #283
 * Added "WordPress only" as a form type in "Elements" tab
+* Added new option under "Generic" tab to define comment update time in minutes

 **Fixes:**